Family of Gustavo Petro: Andrés Petro

 Andrés Gustavo Petro Herrán, born July 18, 1992 in Bogotá, D.C., is Petro's second child with Mary Luz Herrán.
 He is a psychologist by profession.
 In 2021, he received political asylum in Canada, after death threats and a failed murder attempt.
 In March 2024 he would make public his engagement to his girlfriend Maira.
 The couple officially married on March 3, 2025.

 Sofía Petro

-Sofía Petro Alcocer was born in Bogotá, D.C., in 2002 is Petro's fourth daughter and his first daughter with Verónica Alcocer.
+Sofía Petro Alcocer was born on November 28, 2002 in Bogotá, D.C., is Petro's fourth daughter and his first daughter with Verónica Alcocer.
 She is studying philosophy at the University of São Paulo in São Paulo, Brazil.
-Sofía has been characterized by her social activism through art and dance, which has been of great relevance for her feminist, progressive and environmental positions, very much in line with the political positions of her father.

 Antonella Petro

-Antonella Petro Alcocer, born on July 7, 2008 in Bogotá, D.C., is the youngest daughter of Gustavo Petro and Verónica Alcocer.
+Antonella Petro Alcocer was born on July 7, 2008 in Bogotá, D.C., is the youngest daughter of Gustavo Petro and Verónica Alcocer.
 She is currently attending the Lycée Français Louis Pasteur of Bogotá, D.C.
 In August 2024, she made the decision to study abroad due to the constant harassment she had received due to the political positions of the Petro administration.
 Days later, she decided to stay in Colombia.